JodyMurray/PetFriends/README.md

 - [Heroku](https://heroku.com/): a cloud platform as a service (PaaS) supporting several programming languages.
 Used to deploy and store for final deployment.

+### **Databases platform and cloud storage**

+- ElephantSQL Postgres: database service provided by ElephantSQL for data storage.
+- Heroku Postgres: SQL database service provided directly by Heroku for storing data.
+- Cloudinary: to store images and static files in production.
+- Heroku: to deploy and run the application in production.

 ## **Testing**
 ### **Introduction**
 This project has been continuously tested throughout development stages using the following features: